jawhien/extendedTotalCmd/doc/en/readme.md

 * NVDA 2017.3 or higher, including 2019.3.
 Note: In versions older than 2017.3, the add-on was not tested, but, most likely, no problems will arise.
+* Warning!
+The add-on may not be compatible with other add-ons for Total Commander, as well as the "sounds by navigation on files" add-on.

 # Main features